-Alfred realised, too late, that his words were leading to the phrase 'back where you came from', and he had a vague intuition that words should not lead there, if at all possible.
+Alfred realised, too late, that his words were leading to the phrase 'back where you came from'.
+He had an intuition that words should not lead there, if at all possible.

 Fanaka didn't seem to notice.
 "We practiced a more cooperative form of economics back home," he said.

 But Alfred had already moved on.
 He went to the door, hoping to catch Delia on her way back from the café.
 But his way was blocked by the bane of his business life – a customer.